 The Western Bank Library (WBL) is a large and complex listed building, whose original design takes little account of the needs of disabled people.
 The University has endeavoured to make it as accessible as possible, but if it presents you with any difficulties, please contact us so that we can discuss your specific needs with you.

 We also encourage you to discuss your support needs with the Disability and Dyslexia Support Service based in the Hillsborough Centre, Alfred Denny Building (firstname.lastname@example.org or telephone (0114) 222-1303).

 Where can I park?

 The Arts Tower car park is barrier-controlled during the day on weekdays.
 If a car park warden is not available when you arrive, please press the intercom buzzer and security services staff will raise the barrier for you.
-Any local authority blue badge holder is allowed to park either on the Terrace outside Western Bank Library or in the Arts Tower car park at any time.
+Any local authority blue badge holder is allowed to park in the Arts Tower car park at any time.
 Taxis carrying a disabled visitor are also allowed into the Arts Tower car park.
 Contact Parking Services for further information.

 What facilities are there for disabled customers?

 There is an accessible toilet on Level G (ground floor) which is fitted with a RADAR lock.

 The doors on level G are power-operated, activated by means of a push pad.
 For those happy to use the stairs, the Library is up two flights of stairs, with a turnstile entrance on the intermediate level M.

 Regular users of WBL who are unable to use the stairs may be provided with swipe card access to allow them to use the lift from level G to the Library.
 We will offer safety and evacuation advice prior to activating swipe card access, and you will be required to sign an agreement of terms and conditions.
 Please email email@example.com if you feel you are eligible.
 Once your swipe card access has been activated: